Oluwaseun-Gbenle/E-wallet/README.md

 ## Exchange rate gotten from exchangerateapi.io
-## User details api created in glitch.com
+User details api created in glitch.com was unable to use because of inablity to map through Had to delete reactRouter which views pages separately because the app was not viewable after adding.

-Unable get value from the debit input in Transfer.js and view in Confirmation.js because of separate pages.
- Unable to get value deducted in order to subtract from main balance because of issue above.
- With more time i should be able to resolve this.
+Unable to learn redux within limited time for storage of values in state.

+# link to hosted site http://Oluwaseun-Gbenle.github.io/E-wallet

 # Getting Started with Create React App